This Thanksgiving, Create a Conversation About Estate Planning

 Though conversations about estate planning should not be structured as interventions, it does help to go in with a plan.
 Make a list of questions to ask and topics to cover, such as whether a will or trust has been established, who to choose as guardians/executors/trustees, and whether or not there’s any life insurance.
 Preparing some notes prior to initiating the conversation will help to cover the key issues and stay on track if the discussion strays off topic.

 Schedule the conversations at different points during the day in order to be productive.
 The time before dinner may be good for individual or small group discussions.
-This may be the moment to ask someone to be the guardian of your kids, or to bring up a delicate subject with your parents.
+This may be the moment to ask someone to be the legal guardian of your kids, or to bring up a delicate subject with your parents.
 The conversation over dinner could revolve around building consensus or getting ideas from family members.
 Remember that many people will take a nap or zone out in front of the TV after the meal, so plan accordingly!

 If siblings or other family members will have specific input or key roles in the conversations, be sure to go over your plan with them.
 This way, you can make the most out of the time you have and create a dialogue that’s both productive and helpful for all parties.